What is revalidation?

 - overseeing doctors whose practice is supervised or limited under conditions imposed by the GMC.

-ROs may have additional responsibilities such as ensuring that, when designated bodies enter into contracts of employment or contracts for the provision of services with doctors, those doctors have appropriate qualifications and experience for the work to be performed, their identities are verified and appropriate references are obtained and checked.
-However, these additional responsibilities are nation specific.
+ROs may have additional responsibilities when designated bodies enter into contracts of employment with doctors.
+They ensure that doctors have appropriate qualifications and experience, their identities are verified and appropriate references are obtained and checked.
+These responsibilities are nation-specific.

 Read the GMC's guidance on Colleague and patient feedback in revalidation.